Wuhu Xuanzhou Airport

 Wuhu Xuanzhou Airport is an airport built to replace the commercial airline service of the old Wuhu Wanli Airport, and serves the cities of Wuhu and Xuancheng in Anhui Province, China.
 The airport is located in Wanzhi Town, Wanzhi District, about 48 km from downtown Wuhu City and 30 km from downtown Xuancheng.
 It began in June 2012, and it took four years to select the airport site from the original ten candidates.
 It received approval from the national government in 2016.

 The airport opened on 30 April 2021.

+History

+In 1934 (the 23rd year of the Republic of China), more than 20,000 laborers were conscripted to Wanli, nine kilometers northeast of Wuhu, adjacent to the Beijing-Wuhu Highway (now the Nanjing-Wuhu Highway), to build Wuhu Airport (commonly known as "Wanli Airport").
+The airport at that time was very rudimentary, with a runway only 1,000 meters long, suitable only for light propeller fighter planes to take off and land.

+On October 5, 1937, the Japanese army launched a surprise attack on the Wanli military airport near Wuhu, destroying more than 10 aircraft and damaging the airport.
+On December 10, 1937, the Japanese Air Force occupied Wuhu Airport, and the Japanese army repaired and expanded the airport.

+Starting from the 1950s, Wuhu Wanli Airport was used jointly by the military and civilians.
+In the 1990s, Wuhu Wanli Airport operated connecting flights between Wuhu and Beijing and Foshan.

+In June 2012, Wuhu City and Xuancheng City launched the Wuhu-Xuancheng Civil Airport project.
+The project has a total investment of 2.096 billion yuan, a flight zone rating of 4C, a runway that is 2,800 meters long and 45 meters wide, and a parallel taxiway that is 1,477 meters long and 18 meters wide.
+Both the main and secondary landing directions are equipped with Category I precision approach systems.
+The apron has a total of 11 Category C aircraft stands, and the terminal building has an area of approximately 25,000 square meters.

+Construction began in October 2018, and it officially opened to traffic on April 30, 2021.
+Wuhu Wanli Airport ceased civil aviation operations and was converted into a purely military airport, primarily used as a military training base.

 Facilities

 The airport has a 2800 m runway (class 4D), a 15000 m2 terminal building, and 8 aircraft parking aprons.
 It is projected to serve 1.2 million passengers and 5000 tons of cargo annually by 2025.